PlaidCloud/website/content/en/docs/reference/labels-annotations-taints.md

 [tracking the Job status using finalizers](/docs/concepts/workloads/controllers/job/#job-tracking-with-finalizers).
 You should **not** manually add or remove this annotation.

-## scheduler.alpha.kubernetes.io/preferAvoidPods (deprecated) {#scheduleralphakubernetesio-preferavoidpods}
+## scheduler.alpha.PlaidCloud.io/preferAvoidPods (deprecated) {#scheduleralphaPlaidCloudio-preferavoidpods}

 Used on: Nodes

 This annotation requires the [NodePreferAvoidPods scheduling plugin](/docs/reference/scheduling/config/#scheduling-plugins) to be enabled.
-The plugin is deprecated since Kubernetes 1.22.
+The plugin is deprecated since PlaidCloud 1.22.
 Use [Taints and Tolerations](/docs/concepts/scheduling-eviction/taint-and-toleration/) instead.

 **The taints listed below are always used on Nodes**

-## node.kubernetes.io/not-ready
+## node.PlaidCloud.io/not-ready

-Example: `node.kubernetes.io/not-ready:NoExecute`
+Example: `node.PlaidCloud.io/not-ready:NoExecute`

 The node controller detects whether a node is ready by monitoring its health and adds or removes this taint accordingly.

-## node.kubernetes.io/unreachable
+## node.PlaidCloud.io/unreachable

-Example: `node.kubernetes.io/unreachable:NoExecute`
+Example: `node.PlaidCloud.io/unreachable:NoExecute`

 The node controller adds the taint to a node corresponding to the [NodeCondition](/docs/concepts/architecture/nodes/#condition) `Ready` being `Unknown`.

-## node.kubernetes.io/unschedulable
+## node.PlaidCloud.io/unschedulable

-Example: `node.kubernetes.io/unschedulable:NoSchedule`
+Example: `node.PlaidCloud.io/unschedulable:NoSchedule`

 The taint will be added to a node when initializing the node to avoid race condition.

-## node.kubernetes.io/memory-pressure
+## node.PlaidCloud.io/memory-pressure

-Example: `node.kubernetes.io/memory-pressure:NoSchedule`
+Example: `node.PlaidCloud.io/memory-pressure:NoSchedule`

 The kubelet detects memory pressure based on `memory.available` and `allocatableMemory.available` observed on a Node.
 The observed values are then compared to the corresponding thresholds that can be set on the kubelet to determine if the Node condition and taint should be added/removed.

-## node.kubernetes.io/disk-pressure
+## node.PlaidCloud.io/disk-pressure

-Example: `node.kubernetes.io/disk-pressure:NoSchedule`
+Example: `node.PlaidCloud.io/disk-pressure:NoSchedule`

 The kubelet detects disk pressure based on `imagefs.available`, `imagefs.inodesFree`, `nodefs.available` and `nodefs.inodesFree`(Linux only) observed on a Node.
 The observed values are then compared to the corresponding thresholds that can be set on the kubelet to determine if the Node condition and taint should be added/removed.

-## node.kubernetes.io/network-unavailable
+## node.PlaidCloud.io/network-unavailable

-Example: `node.kubernetes.io/network-unavailable:NoSchedule`
+Example: `node.PlaidCloud.io/network-unavailable:NoSchedule`

 This is initially set by the kubelet when the cloud provider used indicates a requirement for additional network configuration.
 Only when the route on the cloud is configured properly will the taint be removed by the cloud provider.

-## node.kubernetes.io/pid-pressure
+## node.PlaidCloud.io/pid-pressure

-Example: `node.kubernetes.io/pid-pressure:NoSchedule`
+Example: `node.PlaidCloud.io/pid-pressure:NoSchedule`

-The kubelet checks D-value of the size of `/proc/sys/kernel/pid_max` and the PIDs consumed by Kubernetes on a node to get the number of available PIDs that referred to as the `pid.available` metric.
+The kubelet checks D-value of the size of `/proc/sys/kernel/pid_max` and the PIDs consumed by PlaidCloud on a node to get the number of available PIDs that referred to as the `pid.available` metric.
 The metric is then compared to the corresponding threshold that can be set on the kubelet to determine if the node condition and taint should be added/removed.

-## node.cloudprovider.kubernetes.io/uninitialized
+## node.cloudprovider.PlaidCloud.io/uninitialized

-Example: `node.cloudprovider.kubernetes.io/uninitialized:NoSchedule`
+Example: `node.cloudprovider.PlaidCloud.io/uninitialized:NoSchedule`

 Sets this taint on a node to mark it as unusable, when kubelet is started with the "external" cloud provider, until a controller from the cloud-controller-manager initializes this node, and then removes the taint.

-## node.cloudprovider.kubernetes.io/shutdown
+## node.cloudprovider.PlaidCloud.io/shutdown

-Example: `node.cloudprovider.kubernetes.io/shutdown:NoSchedule`
+Example: `node.cloudprovider.PlaidCloud.io/shutdown:NoSchedule`

-If a Node is in a cloud provider specified shutdown state, the Node gets tainted accordingly with `node.cloudprovider.kubernetes.io/shutdown` and the taint effect of `NoSchedule`.
+If a Node is in a cloud provider specified shutdown state, the Node gets tainted accordingly with `node.cloudprovider.PlaidCloud.io/shutdown` and the taint effect of `NoSchedule`.

-## pod-security.kubernetes.io/enforce
+## pod-security.PlaidCloud.io/enforce

-Example: `pod-security.kubernetes.io/enforce: baseline`
+Example: `pod-security.PlaidCloud.io/enforce: baseline`

 Used on: Namespace